 - Go easy on exercise: Rhinoplasty patients may feel like they’re ready to hit the gym, but it’s important to pay attention to the detailed post-op instructions provided by their plastic surgeons.
 These instructions typically include specific timelines regarding when to resume physical activity (beyond walking).
 You should refrain from bending over, lifting heavier objects, and increasing your blood pressure for at least 2 weeks.
 You can learn more about other activities to avoid during recovery from Healthline.

 - Reach out to friends and family: Even though the recovery may not be as painful as anticipated, you’ll still appreciate having an extra pair of hands to help out around the house or run errands during the first 24 to 48 hours.
 It’s very important to arrange for a ride home from the surgery.
 If you have children—especially younger children who need to be carried—you’ll need child care because lifting is off-limits during the recovery’s early stages.

 - Be extra cautious: Avoid bumping your nose.
 This may not seem too difficult, but patients with children or pets need to be careful around them because sudden, unexpected movements that make contact with the nose can cause a longer recovery period.

 - Avoid salty foods: This is a fairly good habit to adopt anyway, but following rhinoplasty salty foods can prolong swelling.

 Most of these tips apply to the earlier stages of recovery, but it’s important to remember that the healing process following rhinoplasty can last several months.
-From about 1 month to 3 months after rhinoplasty, the nose continues to heal but expect minor swelling.
+From about 1 month to 3 months after rhinoplasty, the nose continues to heal, but you should expect lingering minor swelling.